 Trinity Lutheran School participates in the State of Wisconsin, RPCP School Choice Program.
-Our participation welcomes all students entering grades K4, K5, and 1 to apply for a tuition voucher through this Department of Public Instruction program.
-We typically do not open new Choice seats in grades 2-8.
-All decisions made in the management of this program follow the requirements set forth by the Wisconsin DPI.
+Our participation welcomes all students to apply for a tuition voucher through this Department of Public Instruction program.
+All decisions made in the management of this program follow the requirements set forth by the Wisconsin Department of Public Instruction (DPI).

-Trinity's target class size is 24 students with a hard cap of 26 students.
+Trinity's target class size is 24 students with a cap of 26 students.
 Final determination of the number of students per class is made by the principal with input from school board.